-Rev. Justin Lee Marple, a teaching elder in the Presbyterian Church (USA) for more than ten years, is a graduate of Gettysburg College (Gettysburg, PA) with a Bachelor of Arts summa cum laude with honors in History and honors in Political Science and Westminster Theological Seminary (Philadelphia, PA) with a Masters of Divinity.
+Rev. Justin Lee Marple, a minister of Word and Sacrament in the Presbyterian Church (USA) since 2005, is a graduate of Gettysburg College (Gettysburg, PA) with a Bachelor of Arts summa cum laude with honors in History and honors in Political Science and Westminster Theological Seminary (Philadelphia, PA) with a Masters of Divinity.
 He is working on a Doctor of Ministry in Preaching and Teaching through Knox Theological Seminary (Fort Lauderdale, FL).

 Rev. Marple’s personal statement of faith is as follows:

 I believe in the only true and living God—the one Triune God of the Christian faith: Father, Son, and Holy Spirit.
 In history, the Son became flesh and tabernacled among us fully human and fully divine.
 Tempted in every way we are, Jesus Christ, the only Son of God, willingly lived in perfect submission to the Father even to the cross and the grave.
 Having been made sin for us, Jesus Christ rose vindicated and victorious from the dead on the third day so that all those belonging to Him would be reckoned as righteous by faith.
 After ascending into heaven, the Lord Christ poured out the Spirit on all kinds of people.
 I can do nothing of my own initiative to earn this salvation: it is only faith that God gives on the basis of His grace alone that secures an inheritance of righteousness and life.
 Thus, saved from sin and death only on account of God’s free and sovereign grace I find myself declaring, “Jesus loves and forgives you.”

 The Spirit and Scripture